dmarti/CAPCA/README.md

    media companies could force such tools to shut down](https://www.wsj.com/articles/facebook-seeks-shutdown-of-nyu-research-project-into-political-ad-targeting-11603488533).**

- * Advertisers have not demanded these reports yet.
+ * Most advertisers have not demanded these reports yet.
    **Social media crime and disinformation is an issue of growing concern, as shown by advertiser boycott activity this summer.
    Advertisers who choose not to act on the reports required by